Mahmoud Al-Wardani: Early life

 He was born on January 1, 1950, in the Shubra neighborhood of Cairo.
 He was orphaned at a young age and forced to work.
-He sold ice, worked in a laundry, a cane juice shop, a cafe, then a studio.
+He sold ice, worked in a laundry, a cane juice shop, a café, then a studio.

 He then started writing.
 He published his first novel work in the 1980s.
 He joined the student council and participated in a political debate.